athornton/go-it-mostly-doesnt-suck/talk.rst

 This is one of the things you're going to hear programming hipsters hate on Go about.
 They have a point.

-As of Go 1.6, the ``GO15VENDOREXPERIMENT`` becomes standard.
+As of Go 1.6, the ``GO15VENDOREXPERIMENT`` becomes standard, and no longer can be turned off in 1.7.

-I didn't like it.
+I didn't like it much.

-It just says that if you have a folder in the top-level of your project that is named ``vendor``, then you put a tree rooted there with the dependencies you need.
+It just says that if you have a folder in the top-level of your project that is named ``vendor``, then you put a tree rooted there with the dependencies you need; these dependencies are never auto-updated with `go get`.

 This seems hinky and ad-hoc.
 But, on the bright side, it's simple and easy to understand.